-In communications with subgrantees, WVDED shall emphasize that subgrantees must take the affirmative steps detailed above to MBE and WBE recruitment related to subcontractors of the subgrantee.
+In communications with subgrantees, WVDED shall require that subgrantees must take the affirmative steps detailed above to MBE and WBE recruitment related to subcontractors of the subgrantee.
 WVDED shall accomplish this throughout the administration of BEAD subgrants, from the application process, subgrantee selection process, and award administration, monitoring, and compliance processes.
-WVDED will do this by incorporating these requirements in its application questions, informational webinars and award orientation materials and programs, and through the inclusion of provisions in its grant agreements requiring subgrantees to take each of the affirmative steps detailed above with regard to solicitation lists, active solicitation, division of program requirements, favorable delivery schedules, and the use of the SBA and MBDA of the Deptartment of Commerce.
+WVDED will do this by incorporating these requirements in its application questions, informational webinars and award orientation materials and programs, and through the inclusion of provisions in its grant agreements requiring subgrantees to take each of the affirmative steps detailed above with regard to solicitation lists, active solicitation, division of program requirements, favorable delivery schedules, and the use of the SBA and MBDA.